isabella232/Apprenda-Bluemix-Integration/README.md

 5. Next, go to the Apprenda Developer Portal and click Addons on the left side.
 6. Click on the Bluemix Add-on and click the "+" symbol to provision an instance of the Add-on
-    a.
-Enter in the "Instance Alias" (how Apprenda will identify your add-on instance)
+    1. Enter in the "Instance Alias" (how Apprenda will identify your add-on instance)
-    b.
-Enter the "Bluemix Service Name" as defined by Bluemix.
+    2. Enter the "Bluemix Service Name" as defined by Bluemix.
 This can be found by calling the "https://api.ng.bluemix.net/v2/services" endpoint for a complete list.
-    c.
-Enter the "Service Name".
+    3. Enter the "Service Name".
 This is the name of your service within Bluemix itself.
     ```cs
     //Example C# API call for services
     var client = new RestClient("https://api.ng.bluemix.net/v2/services");